kneureither/cosmictrigger/README.md

 ### Who do I talk to? ###

-The software will be slightly improved and refractored in the next weeks, before it should be reused for further projects.
+The software will be slightly improved and refractored in the next weeks, before it can be reused for further projects.
 If you need help, you can still contact me [neureither@physi.uni-heidelberg.de](mailto:neureither@physi.uni-heidelberg.de)